 All visitors must be listed on the permit and carry government issued photo ID (except dependent minors whose parents are present).

 Campfires are prohibited.

 Violations of the above regulations could result in up to six months imprisonment or a maximum fine of $5,000.

-You must bring a printed copy of your permit; digital copies on your cell phone will not be accepted.
-Failure to provide proof of permit while in permit area will result in a citation.
+Visitors must show proof of permit while in the permit area or receive a citation.
+A printed copy of the permit is preferred.
+Alternatively, visitors may download the permit to their mobile device before arrival.
 USDA Forest Service is not responsible for failure of mobile devices; there is no cell signal at or near the falls area.